The Top Secret Revealed: Yes, Frying with Olive Oil is Healthy

 Is Frying in Olive Oil Healthy?
-New Research Shows It Is!
+Recent Studies Indicate, it is!

 A newly released study shows olive oil could be infusing antioxidants and essential nutrients for the body’s function into foods.